auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 > “Critical rationalism rejects the classical position that knowledge is justified true belief; it instead holds the exact opposite: That, in general, knowledge is unjustified untrue unbelief.
 It is unjustified because of the non-existence of good reasons.
 It is untrue, because it usually contains errors that sometimes remain unnoticed for hundreds of years.
 And it is not belief either, because scientific knowledge, or the knowledge needed to build a plane, is contained in no single person's mind.
 It is only available as the content of books.”

-We can also understand the distribution of knowledge over a human network, the _firm-byte_.
+We can also understand the distribution of knowledge over a human network.
 No one person has all of the knowledge to build a plane, but together we can.

 **Thought Experiment**: